 Hostinger doesn’t offer cPanel (an intuitive server and site management platform) to its shared hosting users, opting to use its custom hPanel platform, instead.
 Custom control panels make us wary, probably because most of them are underpowered in the extreme, but hPanel is a rare exception.

-It looks similar to cPanel, for instance, with server details (location, IP address) in a sidebar, and colourful icons representing individual features, organized into sensibly-named groups: Domains, Emails, Files, WordPress and so on.
+It looks similar to cPanel, for instance, with server details (location, IP address) in a sidebar, and colorful icons representing individual features, organized into sensibly-named groups: Domains, Emails, Files, WordPress, and so on.

 Most functions are accessible to even novice users.
 Create an email address, for instance, and you’re only asked for the address and a password.
 But a sidebar adds more advanced tools, from importing existing emails to setting up SPF and DKIM records (to authenticate emails and protect against phishing) in just a few clicks.

 Custom control panels still aren’t good news for hosting experts, as all their cPanel experience doesn’t count for much; they’re left to browse the menus and options, much like anybody else.